 About a month into lockdown, I had to face the horrible reality that I would be trapped in my NYC apartment, with its NYC square footage, NYC rent and NYC population density for another 11 months to complete my unfortunately timed lease.
 I counted down the days to my inevitable cross country move and, with it, the ability to buy plants from The Sill, the hip houseplant startup built for millennials.

 I have been reading about The Sill, an online and storefront nursery that has popularized houseplants among urban millennials for several months, but was nervous to take the plunge as I was going to making the move from NYC to Miami and did not want to have to lug the plants along with everything else for the cross country drive.
-After spending a month in Miami, I was ready to take the plunge and finally see how the experience of purchasing on The Sill really was.
+After spending a month in Miami, I was ready to take the plunge and experience purchasing on The Sill.

 Navigating The Sill’s website was actually a really great time.
 There was a very limited number of plants, which made hours of mindless browsing impossible and really had me focused on what my objectives were.
 Not only is their design very sleek and easy, they do a great job of bundling different plant varieties together, such as a plant bundle for people with animals or people with limited ground space.
-These were really great features for people like me that are urban and are not going to be repotting anything into my outdoor garden.
+These were beneficial for people like me that are urban and are not going to be replanting outside.
 In short, it felt like they really understood the needs of their urban, virginal houseplant purchaser.
 Ultimately, I settled on a Parlor Palm/ Snake Laurentii bundle and a set of three succulents.

-So my first impression of the plants was that the Parlor Palm and Snake Laurentii were much smaller than I had imagined it would be from the photo online.
-The photo posted above had led me to believe that the palm would be small, yes, but maybe a foot or so.
+So my first impression was that the Parlor Palm and Snake Laurentii were much smaller than I had imagined.
+The photo posted led me to believe that the palm would be small, yes, but maybe a foot or so.
 The plant that arrived was roughly 4 inches tall.
 Additionally, the Snake Laurentii appeared to be even taller than the palm, but clocked in around 5 inches.
-Now, this isn’t a problem as I understand that these plants will grow, but this bundle cost $55, and after a week of waiting, I would understand if someone were less than impressed by the smaller showing.
+Now, this isn’t a problem as I understand that these plants will grow, but this bundle cost $55.
+After a week of waiting, I would understand if someone were less than impressed by the smaller showing.